 - Community Hub Volunteers who will be working with the councils and our partners.
 They will only have access to the information they need to do that work and will be bound by our data protection policy.

 This is not an exhaustive list and may change as the situation does.

 If you have volunteered to help the councils and become part of the Community Hub, then we will collect, use and store personal information about you.
 This will be your name, address, contact details and experiences as well as any relevant medical conditions to enable us to make best use of you.
 We may share your information with voluntary sector providers and other agencies if you are going to be working for them.
 Any information you provide will only be used for the purposes of the response to COVID-19.

 Vulnerable patient data

 It is critical that we know who the most vulnerable people are who need our support because of their pre-existing medical conditions.
-We are being provided with the information from the NHS’ Vulnerable Patient List to enable the councils to deliver the kinds of support needed.
+We are being provided with the information from the NHS’ Vulnerable Patient List to enable the councils and our partners to deliver the kinds of support needed.
 This information will include names, addresses, contact details, information taken from the online form completed and key information such as whether they can get their essential supplies delivered.

 This will form part of the Vulnerable Persons Service.
 This service will relate to food, medicine, medical, health and/or mental health support.